stormearthandlava/stormearthandlava.github.io/blog/_posts/2019-01-05-spell-comparisons.md

 Hasted casttime | 1.538 seconds
 SEed casttime | 1.4 seconds

-Additionally we need to know, that the GCD during {{ site.data.talent.se }} uptime is locked at 0.5 seconds for {{ site.data.spell.lb }} and {{ site.data.spell.cl }}.
+Additionally we need to know, that the GCD during {{ site.data.spell.se }} uptime is locked at 0.5 seconds for {{ site.data.spell.lb }} and {{ site.data.spell.cl }}.
 So once we have a shorter cast time than 0.5 seconds we found this haste break point.

 After getting this out of the way, let's head into this fairly easy calculation.
-First we calculate the new casttime with {{ site.data.talent.se }} 20 stacks.
+First we calculate the new casttime with {{ site.data.spell.se }} 20 stacks.

 ```python
 LB = base_casttime * ( 1.0 - se_stacks * 0.03 )